Fall 2020 Calendar

 On-Campus & At-Home Options, Fall 2020

-To meet the needs of all our students, we are offering two Fall 2020 semester options for undergraduate students.
+To meet the needs of our undergraduate students, we are offering two Fall 2020 semester options.

 1. The on-campus option: return to campus with a mix of in-person, online (asynchronous), and remote (synchronous) instruction.